 VIEW INSIDE UIL Copy Editing Journalism Practice Packet Note: The "Look Inside" feature is for reference only and may not reflect the most recent version.

-ANNOUNCEMENT - Copy Editing for Journalism is no longer a pilot contest and has been officially adopted by UIL for 2018-19!
-You can find the 2019-20 packet included in the Journalism Practice Packet HERE.
+ANNOUNCEMENT - UIL Copy Editing for Journalism is no longer a pilot contest was officially adopted by UIL in 2018-19!
+The Practice Packets sold on this page are excellent for improving your UIL Copy Editing skills.
+However, if you are looking for the new 2019-20 packet for Copy Editing, you can find the 2019-20 packet included in the Journalism Practice Packet HERE.

 UIL Journalism Copy Editing Practice Packet author, Rhonda Moore, is a retired journalism teacher who taught for 30 years, most recently at McCallum High School in Austin.
 She is the 2004 Max R. Haddick Teacher of the Year and is an Edith Fox King Award recipient.
 Her students' publications have won the National Scholastic Press Association's Pacemaker Award, Columbia Scholastic Press Association's Gold and Silver Crowns, and the Interscholastic League Press Conference's Gold, Silver and Bronze Stars.
 She is the executive director of the Texas Association of Journalism.
 In 2008, Rhonda was a CSPA Gold Key recipient.